 Use the corporation’s EIN on these credit applications.

 Are there more accounts reporting?
 Then move to fleet credit.
-These are service providers such as BP and Conoco.
+These are gas cards mainly.
 Use this credit to buy fuel, and fix and take care of vehicles.
 Make certain to apply using the corporation’s EIN.

 Have you been responsibly handling the credit you’ve up to this point?
 Then progress to more universal cash credit.
-These are businesses like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 These are normally MasterCard credit cards.
 If you have more trade accounts reporting, then these are doable.

 Know what is happening with your credit.
 Make certain it is being reported and deal with any mistakes ASAP.
 Get in the practice of checking credit reports and digging into the details, and not just the scores.

 We can help you monitor business credit at Experian and D&B for 90% less than it would cost you at the CRAs.
 Update the information if there are inaccuracies or the details is incomplete.

 So, what’s all this monitoring for?
 It’s to dispute any problems in your records.
 Mistakes in your credit report(s) can be fixed.
 But the CRAs usually want you to dispute in a particular way.